GurnishS/Musee-server/docs/streaming-hls.md

 # Adaptive Streaming (HLS) for Musee

-This guide explains how to deliver secure, adaptive (HLS) audio streaming from Azure Blob Storage to your Flutter app.
+This guide explains how to deliver adaptive (HLS) audio streaming from Azure Blob Storage to your Flutter app.
+You can run in either public or private blob modes.

 ## Overview